• Skip to primary navigation

 • Mozzarella cheese: Shredded or a block sliced up works just fine.

-• Sliced bell peppers: I love the taste of sweet bell peppers, so I used orange, red, and yellow peppers in mine.
+• Sliced bell peppers: Traditionally, pepperoni rolls aren’t made with any fillings except cheese and meat, but I love the taste of sweet bell peppers.
+I used orange, red, and yellow peppers in mine.
 Feel free to throw in some spicy peppers, too, like jalapeno.

 • Seasonings: I like to sprinkle the tops with Italian seasoning before popping them in the oven, and I also like a little dash of red pepper flake for a kick when serving.